Arcodiant/StarDocs/docs/topics/ships/loading-ground-vehicles.md

 facilities for storing and retrieving ground vehicles, while Platinum Bay operate a series of vehicle pads at ground stations around the system.

-!!! info "Changes coming in 3.23"
+!!! info "Changes coming in 3.23.*x*"

-    The Personal Hangars that are coming in 3.23 will make the process of calling & loading vehicles much easier, as you will be able to retrieve the ground vehicle, then retrieve the carrier into the same hangar.
-This guide explains the process as of patch 3.22.
+    The Personal Hangars that are coming in a future 3.23.*x* patch will make the process of calling & loading vehicles much easier, as you will be able to retrieve the ground vehicle, then retrieve the carrier into the same hangar.
+This guide explains the process as of patch Alpha 3.23.0.

 You'll need to own or rent a ground vehicle, and own or rent a ship large enough to carry it.
 You can check the